zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

     Click OK.
     ![](./images/oascdb62.png " ")

-4. Now go to any report, right click and select Detail Report (we have created this in previous step).
+4. Now go to any report, right click and select Detail Report (created this report  in previous step).
     ![](./images/oascdb63.png " ")

 5. This will drill down to the filtered version of detail report.
-Filters will be attributes of selected main report.
+Filters will be applied as attributes of selected main report.
     ![](./images/oascdb64.png " ")

 ## Step 5: Adding Filters ##

-1. Click (+) symbol on the top section as circle in the below screenshot and select the fields required, here we have selected Year, Month, Account Group.
+1. Click (+) symbol on the top section as circle in the below screenshot and select the fields as required.
+Here we have selected Year, Month, Account Group.
     ![](./images/oascdb65.png " ")

 2. The result canvas will look like below.
     ![](./images/oascdb66.png " ")

 3. We can select the filter attribute values as required.
-Here we have selected **Year=2015, Account Group= Non-contingeg=nt Salaroies and Supplies and Month = Apr-15,Aug-15,Jan-15 and May-15**.
+Here we have selected **Year=2015, Account Group= Non-contingent Salaries and Supplies and Month = Apr-15,Aug-15,Jan-15 and May-15**.
    ![](./images/oascdb66.1.png " ")

 With this lab, you have learned OAS self-service analytics with capabilities including data loading, data preparation, data mashups, designing canvas, different types of visualization graphs in simple easy to use interface.